 At the beginning of September, Stripe, a San Francisco, CA technology company developing software to make and receive payments over the Internet, announced the launch of their new card for businesses.
-After a month, the Stripe Corporate Card is in its beta mode and is open to US-based companies.
+Now the Stripe Corporate Card is open to US-based companies.

 The Stripe Corporate Card is a Visa card issued by Celtic Bank.
 According to the Stripe official website, the credit product is to become the easiest way to deal with the company’s spending in real-time and to activate payouts to 45 countries.
 But the most enticing thing about it is the absence of interest and fees in combination with cash back rewards.
 Let’s see how it really works and whether everything is really so rosy.

 First of all, Stripe promises to provide you with a virtual card just in minutes after approval.
 Moreover, you don’t obligatory need to have a Stripe account.
 To apply, it is enough to request an invitation online by filling out your personal and business’ information.
 The decision on your approval and credit limit will be taken based on your payment processing and bank history.
 With the lapse of time, your credit line can increase.